replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/02-enabling-the-sdk/assignment.md

   version: [[ Instruqt-Var key="REPLICATED_SDK_VERSION" hostname="shell" ]]
 ```

-You should put the dependency into the array with the other
+You should put the dependency into the array with any other chart dependencies.
+In this case, we don't have any dependencies so we need to add the key
-chart dependencies as show in the image.
-Use the version shown
+`dependencies` to the YAML file.
+Use the version shown above, since it may be
-above, since it may be newer than the one in the screenshot.
+newer than the one in the screenshot.

 ![Adding the Dependency](../assets/adding-the-dependency.png)